Bullfighting: History

 Religious festivities and royal weddings were celebrated by fights in the local plaza, where noblemen would ride competing for royal favor, and the populace enjoyed the excitement.
 In the Middle Ages across Europe, knights would joust in competitions on horseback.
 In Spain, they began to fight bulls.

 In medieval Spain bullfighting was considered a noble sport and reserved for the rich, who could afford to supply and train their horses.
 The bull was released into a closed arena where a single fighter on horseback was armed with a lance.
 This spectacle was said to be enjoyed by Charlemagne, Alfonso X the Wise and the Almohad caliphs, among others.
-The greatest Spanish performer of this art is said to have been the knight El Cid.
+While a bullfighting monograph from 1777 asserts that El Cid had lanced bulls, it has not been proven from medieval sources.
 According to a chronicle of the time, in 1128 "... when Alfonso VII of León and Castile married Berengaria of Barcelona daughter of Ramon Berenguer III, Count of Barcelona at Saldaña among other celebrations, there were also bullfights."

 In the time of Emperor Charles V, Pedro Ponce de Leon was the most famous bullfighter in Spain and a renovator of the technique of killing the bull on a horse with blindfolded eyes.
 Juan de Quirós, the best Sevillian poet of that time, dedicated to him a poem in Latin, of which Benito Arias Montano transmits some verses.

 Francisco Romero, from Ronda, Spain, is generally regarded as having been the first to introduce the practice of fighting bulls on foot around 1726, using the muleta in the last stage of the fight and an estoc to kill the bull.
 This type of fighting drew more attention from the crowds.
 Thus the modern corrida, or fight, began to take form, as riding noblemen were replaced by commoners on foot.
 This new style prompted the construction of dedicated bullrings, initially square, like the Plaza de Armas, and later round, to discourage the cornering of the action.

 The modern style of Spanish bullfighting is credited to Juan Belmonte, generally considered the greatest matador of all time.
 Belmonte introduced a daring and revolutionary style, in which he stayed within a few centimeters of the bull throughout the fight.
 Although extremely dangerous (Belmonte was gored on many occasions), his style is still seen by most matadors as the ideal to be emulated.